ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 }
 ```

-If a Holder supports **[VOT]**, they MUST accept Request objects which MAY contain:
+If a Data Holder supports Vectors of Trust **[VOT]**, they MUST accept Request objects which MAY contain:

 - A `vtr` value.
   - Allowed Values are specified in the [VoT values section](#vot-values) of this artifact.
   - This value MUST contain a space-separated string that specifies the `vot` values that the Authorization Server is being requested to use for processing this Authentication Request, with the values appearing in order of preference.
 The VoT satisfied by the authentication performed is returned as the `vot` Claim Value.
   - The `vot` Claim is requested as a Voluntary Claim by this parameter.
   - The `vtr` takes precedence over `acr_values`
 - A `vot` essential claim.
-	- This is this VoT equivalent of an an `acr` essential claim.
+	- This is the VoT equivalent of an `acr` essential claim.
-	- If the `vot` Claim is requested as an Essential Claim for the ID Token with a values parameter requesting specific VoT values, the Holder Authorization Server MUST return a `vot` Claim Value that matches one of the requested values.
-The Authorization Server MAY ask the End-User to re-authenticate with additional factors to meet this requirement.
+	- If the `vot` Claim is requested as an Essential Claim for the ID Token with a values parameter requesting specific VoT values, the Data Holder Authorization Server MUST return a `vot` Claim Value that matches one of the requested values.
+The Data Holder Authorization Server MAY ask the End-User to re-authenticate with additional factors to meet this requirement.
 If this requirement cannot be met, then the Holder Authorization Server MUST treat that outcome as a failed authentication.

 ## 12.2.
-Recipient Client using VoT
+Data Recipient Client using VoT

 > Non-Normative Example - vot as an Essential Claim